 - What are you actually going to get done?

 In a first year?
 Not much.
 Anyone who tells you otherwise probably does not understand how DC functions.
-However, I do think there is great room for progress in rural broadband, net neutrality, and descheduling cannabis for medical research, tourism and fiber production.
-I also believe there is immediate and incremental progress that can be made on climate change action, healthcare, and bringing federal and state laws into alignment to work on curbing violence in our country.
+However, I do think there is great room for progress in rural broadband, infrastructure projects, and descheduling cannabis for medical research, tourism and fiber production.
+I also believe there is immediate and incremental progress that can be made on climate change action, healthcare, student loans, and bringing federal and state laws into alignment to work on curbing violence in our country.
 I do not plan to campaign in a traditional method.
 I do plan to continue #MaineRaising to help us all, and focus on the business of making our laws, not acting as a lobbyist for my own campaign.

 Missing something?
 More questions?
 Let me know!
 Keep an eye out for the blog and social media for my opinion on specific legislation.